terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # Condition: Delete media items based on when they were last played or
 #             based on when they were created.
-#   played - Filter will keep or delete media items based on last played date
+#   'played' - Filter will keep or delete media items based on last played date
-#   created - Filter will keep or delete media items based on creation date
+#   'created' - Filter will keep or delete media items based on creation date
-# (played : default)
+# ('played' : default)
 #----------------------------------------------------------#
 movie_condition='played'
 episode_condition='played'